opendaylight/netconf/docs/user-guide.rst

 Operational Status
 ^^^^^^^^^^^^^^^^^^

-Once an entry is made into the config side of "allowed-devices", the Call-Home Server will populate an corresponding operational device that is the same as the config device but has an additional status.
+Once an entry is made on the config side of "allowed-devices", the Call-Home Server will populate a corresponding operational device that is the same as the config device but has an additional status.
 By default, this status is *DISCONNECTED*.
 Once a device calls home, this status will change to one of: